KxSystems/ldap/README.md

 Returns a dict consisting of

-- ReturnCode - integer TODO
+- ReturnCode - integer.
+See error code reference  within this document.
 - Credentials - byte array which is the credentials returned by the server.
 Contents are empty for LDAP_SASL_SIMPLE, though for other SASL mechanisms, the credentials may need to be used with other security related functions (which may be external to LDAP).
 Reference documentation for your security mechanism.

 ### .ldap.search_s